-Since you’ve got a lot riding on the success of your first licensee, it’s smart for you to put a lot of time and help in getting your licensing partner started.
+Since you’ve got a lot riding on the success of your first licensee, it’s wise for you to put in a lot of time and help in getting your licensing partner started.
 The reason is once you have the first licensee on board, you can use that licensee as a reference for other licensees interested in licensing your IP.

 I consulted with a client who created a new nightclub event brand to attract new customers.
 They contacted me when a nightclub approached them about licensing their brand.
 We negotiated the first license using the sweat heart deal with no upfront money in return for the nightclub promoting the brand and the event.
 The result was a big hit and lots of publicity.
 That kick-started their licensing program, and it attracted several large nightclub operators who wanted to license their event brand for multiple locations.